scalar-labs/scalar-terraform/docs/CassandraOperation.md

 terraform apply
 ```

-### Taint Volume (with node replacement)
+### Taint Volume

-The other option is to taint the volume which should be used as a last resort.
+There are two other options for replacing the taint volume as a last resort.

+#### Replacing the node along with taint volume replacement

 This *will permanently delete data* on that volume and it will recreate the node along with data or commit log volume.
 Be sure you can recover the data from a backup first.

-#### Azure
+##### Azure
 ```console
 terraform taint "module.cassandra.module.cassandra_cluster.azurerm_virtual_machine.vm-linux[0]"
 terraform taint "module.cassandra.azurerm_managed_disk.cassandra_data_volume[0]"